scottdover/PleaseHelpJerry/_posts/2014-04-23-royal-ranger-boys-club-leaders.markdown

 categories: kids-zone-ministries-(Children)
 ---

-Royal Ranger leaders serve Wednesday nights in our boys’ ministry.
-They teach lessons and lead activities related to community and outdoors.
-They mentor boys ages kindergarten through  6th grade.
-Time commitment is every Wednesday night for one year.
+Commanders and Assistant Commanders disciple, build relationships, and lead activities related to community and outdoors.
+They mentor boy’s age’s K-6th grade.
+Time commitment ranges from 6 months to one year every Wednesday.
+Arrive 15 minutes before service.